 Some of the side effects associated with Metformin include diarrhea, muscle weakness, abdominal pain, and low vitamin B12 levels.

-Second-generation sulfonylureas (glipizide, glyburide, and glimepiride) have significantly less side effects than the first-generation drugs in this class.
+Second-generation sulfonylureas (glipizide, glyburide, and glimepiride) have significantly fewer side effects than first-generation drugs in this class.
 These drugs work by increasing the amount of insulin that is released from the pancreas and improving insulin resistance.

 A significant side effect to monitor in patients taking sulfonylureas is hypoglycemia.
 Other side effects can include weight gain, skin reactions, and stomach disturbances.

 The thiazolidinediones rosiglitazone and pioglitazone are oral medications that are used to reduce blood glucose by enhancing glucose uptake in patients with type 2 diabetes.

 Although these agents have a low risk of hypoglycemia, they have been associated with an increased risk of heart failure, leading to the limited use of rosiglitazone.

 Insulin treatment may be required for to make up for the lack of insulin produced by the pancreas in type 2 diabetes patients.
 Insulin can be given alone or in combination with other diabetes medications.

 There are multiple formulations of insulin available for treating type 2 diabetes, which include long-acting insulin formulations (for example degludec or detemir).